Paper plane: Directions in advanced paper aircraft design

 Unmodified origami paper aircraft have very poor glide ratios, often not better than 7.5:1 depending on construction and materials.
 Modification of origami paper gliders can lead to marked improvements in flight performance, at the cost of weight and often with the inclusion of aerodynamic and/or structural compromises.
 Often, increases in wing loading can encourage breakdown of laminar flow over a wing with a hybrid of origami and glued and taped construction.

 Professors Ninomiya and Mathews developed more directed design strategies in the late 1960s and the 1980s.
 Previously, paper model aircraft had been designed without an emphasis on performance in flight.
 By using aerodynamic design, and fluid dynamics, both professors were able to design models that exceeded previous flight performance criteria by a very wide margin.
 Ranges of flight increased from the typical 10+ meters to 85+ meters, depending on energy input into the gliders on launch.

-At present, the work of the two professors remains the last serious research work on improving the flight performance of paper model gliders.
+At present, the work of the two professors remains the last research work on improving the flight performance of paper model gliders.
 Collaborative work by enthusiasts through online forums and personal websites are mostly developments of these original glider types.

 In the field of scale model design, there are at present many possibilities for advanced design.
 Profile gliders encounter a limitation for improvement of flight performance based on their wing types, which are typically curved-plate aerofoils.
 In addition, fuselages are either balsa-paper or paper laminates, prone to warping or breakage over a very short time.

 Improvement in performance is possible through modelling three-dimensional fuselages which encourage laminar flow, and in internally braced wings which can then have high-lift aerofoil profiles, such as the Clark Y or NACA 4 or 6 series, for high lift.